 The CRSC brings resources together in one location to help researchers and study teams with the administration of a research study from project readiness/feasibility assessment through project initiation.

-The University of Minnesota's primary clinical research service groups along with University of Minnesota and Academic Health Center senior leadership, and the University of Minnesota clinical research community have collaborated on a new center for researchers and study teams aimed at reducing study start-up timelines and hurdles across the complex, ever changing clinical research environment.
+The University of Minnesota's primary clinical research service groups along with University of Minnesota and Academic Health Center senior leadership, and the University of Minnesota clinical research community have collaborated on a center for researchers and study teams aimed at reducing study start-up timelines and hurdles across the complex, ever-changing clinical research environment.

 The Clinical Research Support Center (CRSC) is a collaboration among CTSI, the Office of the Vice President for Research, Fairview Health Services and University of Minnesota Physicians that provides a new cross-functional team-based approach to guide and support University of Minnesota clinical researchers and study teams.